Huntington University (Canada)

 Huntington University is an independent university located in Greater Sudbury, Ontario, Canada.
 Formerly a federated college of Laurentian University, the institution announced plans in 2021 to continue as an independent institution following the termination of its federation agreement with Laurentian in 2021.

 The Huntington University building overlooks much of Sudbury's campus community which includes three other local post-secondary institutions: Laurentian University, Thorneloe University and University of Sudbury.

 The Huntington University residence provides co-ed accommodation for 130+ students.

 Affiliations

-A growing university, Huntington has proudly partnered with many organizations, both national and international, creating affiliations and affinities, including a long-standing and respected partnership with the United Church of Canada.
+Huntington has partnered with many organizations, both national and international, including a long-standing partnership with the United Church of Canada.

 Governance

-The university is governed by a board of regents chaired by Mrs. Mary-Liz Warwick.
-The current president and vice-chancellor of Huntington University is Dr. Kevin McCormick.
+The university is governed by a board of regents chaired by Mary-Liz Warwick.
+The current president and vice-chancellor of Huntington University is Kevin McCormick.

-There have been five chancellors on the board of regents in Huntington University's history.
-Theodore K. Jewell from 1999-2005, Rev. Murray C. Arnell from 2005-2007, Dr. Edward J. Conroy from 2007-2014 / 2014-2016 (Chancellor Emeritus), Ms. Patricia Ann Mills (2016-2018), and presently Mrs. Bela Ravi.
+There have been five chancellors on the university's board of regents: Theodore K. Jewell (1999–2005), Rev. Murray C. Arnell (2005–2007), Edward J. Conroy (2007–2014, chancellor emeritus 2014–2016), Patricia Ann Mills (2016–2018), and presently Bela Ravi.